dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 - Open balenaEtcher
 - Select your ISO (Ubuntu 24.04), then your flashdrive, and finally just click flash!

 ## Step 7.
 Insert your flashdrive if you haven’t already

 ## Step 8.
 Restart your computer – The Ubuntu installer should immediately show up
 - If it does not, restart and hold F12 throughout the reboot until it appears

 ## Step 9.
 Fill all of your preferences

 ## Step 10.
-When you reach the “What do you want to do” section, click install Ubuntu.
+"What do you want to do” Section,
-**If you accidentally click “Try Ubuntu” you will need to delete all files associated with Ubuntu on your Windows and restart from Step 8**
+- Click "Install Ubuntu"
-Install
+- **If you accidentally click “Try Ubuntu” you will need to delete all files associated with Ubuntu on your Windows and restart from Step 8**

 ## Step 11.
 Installation
 - On “Type of Installation” click “Interactive Install”